Skip to content

 1. Determine a stable deployment URL.
 For example, a deployment whose URL does not change between builds, for example. auth.yourdomain.com (using a subdomain is not a requirement, this can be the main site’s URL too, for example.)

-2. In your preview deploy application, set AUTH_REDIRECT_PROXY_URL to that stable deployment URL, including the path from where Auth.js handles the routes.
-Eg.: (https://auth.yourdomain.com/api/auth)
+2. In both the preview and stable environment, set AUTH_REDIRECT_PROXY_URL to that stable deployment URL, including the path from where Auth.js handles the routes.
+Eg.: (https://auth.yourdomain.com/api/auth).
+If the variable is not set in the stable environment, the proxy functionality will not be enabled!

 3. Update the callbackUrl in your OAuth provider’s configuration to use the stable deployment URL.
 For example, for GitHub it would be https://auth.yourdomain.com/api/auth/callback/github.